jlin27/0x-solana-example/README.md

 1. Loads environment variables (API keys, private key).
 2. Fetches a swap quote from the 0x `/swap-instructions` endpoint.
-3. Parses and builds transaction instructions based on the quote.
+3. Builds and signs a transaction from the instructions.
+4. Simulates the transaction to catch errors before sending.
-4. Sends a transaction to the Solana blockchain to execute the swap.
+5. Sends a transaction to the Solana blockchain to execute the swap.

 ## Getting Started